Last Updated: 24 February, 2026

 It did not take long for Massachusetts to start managing record-breaking numbers when it came to sports betting handle and revenue.
 Already in October 2023, Massachusetts was tenth out of all legal sports betting states in overall handle for the year at $3.65 billion, which is impressive considering sports betting only launched in January of 2023.
 It certainly helps that Massachusetts offers seven of the largest sports betting apps on the market.

-In 2024, MA set new record figures in all revenue data categories, with more than $7.4 billion placed wagers in total (handle), over $668 million in revenue gained by sportsbooks, and around $130 million in tax income.
-According to the projections, 2025 should be another excellent year for the MA betting market.
+In 2025, MA set new annual record figures in all revenue data categories, with more than $8.53 billion placed wagers (total handle), over $865 million in revenue gained by sportsbooks, and around $167 million in tax income.
+Compared to the year prior, the total betting volume was up 15.2%, while revenue (up 29.4% YoY) and tax income (up 29% YoY) saw even more impressive year-on-year growth.
+According to the projections, 2026 should be another excellent year for the MA betting market.

 There are two ways an online operator can obtain a license in MA.
 In total, there are 15 licenses, and eight are available for an operator to partner with either a casino or racetrack.
 The other seven licenses are standalone, so they do not require a partnership, but they are on a competitive basis.
 Regardless of how they are obtained, the fee for a license is $5 million.
 For tax rates, online sportsbooks have to pay a rate of 20%, while retail sportsbooks pay a rate of 15%.

-With the pure size of the state and the fact that more operators could join the market, Massachusetts has a real chance to be one of the highest-earning states of 2024.
+With the sheer size of the state and the fact that more operators could join the market, Massachusetts will definitely be one of the highest-earning states in 2026 as well.
 Ironically, much like the professional sports world, the biggest state that MA will compete with is New York, as the two states have two of the largest sports fan bases in the U.S.

 Massachusetts sports betting record months: